carlosdagos/blog/posts/2016-02-15-on-reversing-strings.markdown

 3) I have one (1) output, and it's of type `string`, but it's reversed
 </div>

 Seemingly I complied with everything..
-Until I go a test the next code...
+Until I go and test the next code...

 <script src="https://gist.github.com/charlydagos/5fcd07990e57f412d301.js"></script>